ii/pairing-in-k8s-in-codespaces/README.md

 The way of pairing will be quite different if this works out.
 It will be accessible via GitHub Codespace's managed domains+https.
 This means that Ingresses won't be as useful, e.g: I wouldn't be able to set the host of an Ingress to anything besides _'*'_.

+Minikube needs to use the none driver in order to bind to 127.0.0.1, to get the native service exposure.

+Idea: don't bring the dev to inside the cluster, bring the cluster to where they are (here)